Jbwasse2/ZoteroReMarkable2/README.md

 # Zotero Remarkable2 Sync
-##Disclaimer
-Use this software at your own risk!
-The files are offered without any warranty and you will be violating the reMarkable AS EULA by using them.
-There may be bugs, you may lose data, your device may crash, etc.

 Using code from https://github.com/oscarmorrison/zoteroRemarkable, but I use a more up to date version of Zotero and the ReMarkable2.
 It should be noted that this script currently does not sync the whole Zotero library, just a collection in "My Library" (recursively).
 Currently this code is also just a one way sync, the collection in "My Library" will dictate what appears on the ReMarkable2.

 My Zotero version is 5.0.96.2, my ReMarkable2 version is 2.7.0.51.
+# **Disclaimer**
+Use this software at your own risk!
+The files are offered without any warranty and you will be violating the reMarkable AS EULA by using them.
+There may be bugs, you may lose data, your device may crash, etc.

 ## Setup
+On the computer that has Zotero installed on it
  - install [rmapi](https://github.com/juruen/rmapi)
 - 'pip install -r requirements.txt'
  - Download the [sync.py](https://github.com/Jbwasse2/ZoteroReMarkable2/blob/master/sync.py)